shauv-k/Voice-Navigation-Robot/README.md

 Command Execution: The recognized command is then sent to the TurtleBot in the Gazebo environment, where it triggers the corresponding movement (e.g., "forward" to move ahead, "left" to turn left).<br>
 Feedback: The system can provide real-time feedback by confirming the received command or adjusting the TurtleBot's movement accordingly.<br>

-Refernces:<br>
+INSTALLATION:

-commands for vosk download:<br>
+1. Run the following in a terminal.
 ```
 pip install vosk
 wget https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip
 unzip vosk-model-small-en-us-0.15.zip
 ```

-Load the model into your Vosk speech recognition code by specifying the path to the unzipped model directory.
+2. Load the model into your Vosk speech recognition code by specifying the path to the unzipped model directory.

 [VOSK GitHub Repository](https://github.com/alphacep/vosk-api): The official repository for the VOSK API.<br>
 [VOSK Model Setup for ROS](https://github.com/alphacep/vosk-api/blob/master/doc/ros.md): Guide to setting up VOSK with ROS for voice control applications.<br>